 How long does a session usually last?

-Most clients opt for a 1 hour session to start, and after that my standard session time is 90 minutes, but I’ve done as many as 3 hour sessions for first-time sessions.
+Most clients opt for a 60 or 90 minute session to start, but I’ve done as many as 3 hour sessions for first-time sessions.
 Also, for clients I’m familiar with, I will consider overnight sessions.
 (The same platonic code of conduct still applies).

 What are the payment options?

 Clients pay for each session at some point before the session starts through paypal, cash, or check.